 Nations, regions, and economic sectors can develop competitive advantages over others.
-However, competitive advantages are usually not permanent since they can be gained but also lost.
+However, competitive advantages are usually not permanent since they can be gained and lost.
 There are three major dimensions over which competitive advantages can be challenged:

 - Added value.
 A high added value implies technical or managerial expertise that is very difficult to replicate and could even be protected by patents.
 This implies that a product is systematically offered at a lower cost or of higher quality than a competing product.